Wall St vs Main St fight quashes hedge funds as GameStop keeps rallying | Business

 Wall St vs Main St fight quashes hedge funds as GameStop keeps rallying

-Retail traders scored against professionals on Wednesday as hedge funds Melvin and Citron retreated with heavy losses on short positions in GameStop in the week-long battle between Wall Street and Main Street, with more calling for scrutiny of anonymous stock trading posts on social media.
+Retail traders scored against professionals on Wednesday as hedge funds Citron and Melvin retreated with heavy losses on short positions in GameStop in the week-long battle between Wall Street and Main Street, with more calling for scrutiny of anonymous stock trading posts on social media.
 Funds sold long positions in stocks to pay for the losses, which sparked a 1% slide in Wall Street's main indexes.

 Melvin Capital Management closed out its short position in GameStop on Tuesday after taking a huge loss.
 The Goldman Hedge Industry VIP ETF, which tracks hedge funds' most popular stocks, has fallen for five straight sessions, its longest losing streak since February 2020.